 “I don’t know, we’ll find out when we get to the Hermitage“

 Turns out, he did a lot of stuff, like modernize the concept of the Presidency.
 He was also a budget hawk, founded the Democratic Party and fought corruption in the financial system.
-He was also responsible for the “trail of tears” and the forcible removal of First Peoples from their native lands.
+He was also responsible for the “trail of tears” and the forcible removal of Native Americans from their native lands.
 Visiting his Hermitage was a good refresher course in early American history.

 Tips for Visiting: Tickets are $20.
 Leave yourself plenty of time to stroll the lovely grounds.